Best Weighted Blanket for Children: Top 5 of 2026 + Buying Guide

 Age and Body Weight

 Age also plays a role.
 For younger children, especially under 2 years old, the use of weighted blankets is not recommended.
-For children between 2 and 10 years old, it is important to consider not only the weight but also the height and the child's ability to move the blanket themselves.
+For children between 2 and 10 years old, it is important to consider not only weight but also height and the child's ability to move the blanket themselves.

 For children aged 6 to 10 years: - A 3.5 kg blanket is suitable for children between 30 and 40 kg. - A 4.5 kg blanket may be suitable for children from 40 kg, depending on their height and comfort.